RyanMurphy1014/GizmoliosSimulation/GizmoliosSim/Readme.txt

 	Option 2 being the second Algorithm uses Smart Penalty Algorithm (SPA) to get as less penalty as possible this algorithm run the program on the bases of just taking the penalty for the Gizmolios that are requested in lesser time than possible to create the Gizmolios.
-Instead it just takes that penalty charge and creates all the other Gizmolis to minimize the penalty.
+Instead it just takes that penalty charge and creates all the other Gizmolios to minimize the penalty.

 	Option 3 will guide the user to store the final result for future reference.